-and and ron-Classioon One Members 14.8.1 For itinerant unit members with a caseload who are assigned to more than one site, the Superintendent or designee shall assign the evaluator.
+For itinerant unit members with a caseload who are assigned to more than one site, the Superintendent or designee shall assign the evaluator.
 In most instances the evaluator shall be one of the itinerant unit member's site administrators.
 The evaluator shall coordinate the input from the other site administrators to whom the unit member is assigned.
 The evaluator is responsible for meeting with the evaluatee for planning purposes, for convening all evaluation conferences, and for completing and signing the evaluation forms.

-14.8.2 For non-classroom unit members who do not have a regular caseload (e.g., nurses, counselors, psychologists, program specialists, librarians, and teacher advisors/instructional coaches, school social worker), the Superintendent or designee shall assign the evaluator who shall be responsible for the evaluation, including meeting with the evaluatee for planning purposes, for convening all evaluation conferences, for completing and signing all evaluation forms, and for obtaining input from all the appropriate administrators to whom the employee is assigned.
+For non-classroom unit members who do not have a regular caseload (e.g., nurses, counselors, psychologists, program specialists, librarians, and teacher advisors/instructional coaches, school social worker), the Superintendent or designee shall assign the evaluator who shall be responsible for the evaluation, including meeting with the evaluatee for planning purposes, for convening all evaluation conferences, for completing and signing all evaluation forms, and for obtaining input from all the appropriate administrators to whom the employee is assigned.

+14.9 Ratings

-14.9 Ratings 14.9.1 Meets Standards: This means the teacher has adequately met the District's expectations, and has been rated as meeting standards in each evaluation criterion listed in Sections 14.4.1.1 through 14.4.16.
-The rating criteria in Section 14.4.1.1 through 14.4.1.6 shall be applied as follows: 14.9.1.1 For the purpose of evaluating a teacher's performance as it reasonably relates to student progress pursuant to Section 14.4.1.1, "meets standards" shall mean that the teacher in the aggregate has moved the students the equivalent of one year of progress from the starting point at the beginning of the school year.
-14.9.1.2 For the purpose of assessing the teacher's development according to the California Standards for the Teaching Profession (CSTP) pursuant to Section 14.4.1.2 - 14.4.1.5, "meets standards" shall mean that the unit member is designated as meeting standards overall in each criterion.
-To be deemed to "meet standards" in any criterion, unit members should be at least "applying" in each of the elements listed in Sections $14.4.1.2 - 14.4.1.6$.
-However, the evaluator has the discretion to conclude that a unit member meets standards overall in any single criterion, if the unit member is ranked below "applying" in one or two elements in any criterion and the evaluator determines that the unit member has made significant progress toward that element.
+Meets Standards: This means the teacher has adequately met the District's expectations, and has been rated as "meets standards" in each Standard listed in Sections 14.4.1.1 through 14.4.1.6.
+The rating criteria in Section 14.4.1.1 through 14.4.1.6 shall be applied as follows:

+For the purpose of assessing the teacher's development according to the California Standards for the Teaching Profession (CSTP) "meets standards" shall mean that the unit member is designated as meets standards overall in each standard.
+To achieve this, unit members should be at least "meets standard" in each of the elements under each standard.
+However, the evaluator has the discretion to conclude that a unit member meets standards overall in any single standard, if the unit member is ranked below "meets standard" in one or two elements in any standard and the evaluator determines that the unit member has made significant progress toward that element.

 14.9.2 Does Not Meet Standards: This means the teacher has not met the minimum standards as defined above.

-14.10 Required Comme nts and Supporting Data 14.10.1 Any designation of "below standards" must be accompanied by a written comment that memorializes an event or fact that either the evaluator observed or that is supported by data that is referenced.
-14.10.2 The student's progress in achieving the District's grade level content standards shall be determined by multiple measures.
-These shall include the individual teacher's written report card
+14.10 Required Comments and Supporting Data

+Any designation of "below standards" must be accompanied by a written comment that memorializes an event or fact that either the evaluator observed or that is supported by data that is referenced.

+The student's progress in achieving the District's grade level content standards shall be determined by multiple measures.
+These shall include the individual teacher's written report card assessment, any testing device that measures the progress on District and state content standards, and in those instances where applicable, the state criterion referenced exam.
+Norm referenced tests may not be used to evaluate unit members.